Smallville season 3: Physical effects

 Effects are an important element in the production of most episodes, and sometimes those effects must be performed practically.
 One of the largest stunts for the season was performed in "Exile", where two stunt men were dropped from 300 feet down to eight feet above the ground.
 The effect was used for the scene where Jonathan and Clark are fighting and fall from Lionel's office at LuthorCorp.
 Producer Bob Hargrove petitioned for the scene to be shot with real stuntmen, as opposed to using computer-generated effects, which was an idea that was being tossed around at the time of filming.
-During another fight scene, Kim Chang and Lorelei Connelly stepped in for Allison Mack and Kristin Kreuk for where Lana and Chloe get into a fight at school.
+During another fight scene, Kim Chang and Lorelei Connelly stepped in for Mack and Kreuk for where Lana and Chloe get into a fight at school.
 The scene took two full days of shooting to complete, and involved many different angles to be shot.
 Close-ups of Mack and Kreuk were filmed of them fighting up to the point that a big fall would take place, and then Chang and Connelly would shoot the same actions from a further distance away and continue through the fall.
-Then, Mack would continue the fight scene with Chang, where they filmed just Allison Mack's side of the fight.
+Then, Mack would continue the fight scene with Chang, where they filmed just Mack's side of the fight.
 As Mack tumbled over Chang filming would stop, with everyone frozen in their place, and Kreuk would replace Chang in the scene and filming would resume.

-Although there are stunt people on the sets for each episode, the cast is more than willing to take on some of the stunt-work themselves.
-Welling and Schneider performed a lot of their own stunts for the scene where Clark and Jonathan, who now has the powers to take on his son, battle over Clark's use of the red kryptonite in "Exile".
+Although there are stunt people on the sets for each episode, the cast was more than willing to take on some of the stunt-work themselves.
+Welling and John Schneider performed a lot of their own stunts for the scene where Clark and Jonathan, with the powers to take on his son, battle over Clark's use of the red kryptonite in "Exile".
 This lent to the filmmakers being able to show more of the two actor's faces during the scene, which also lends more realism to the audience.
 As part of the opening scene for "Extinction", which involved Lana being attacked in the school pool, Kreuk spent thirteen hours in the water as they filmed the scene.